21-Coding/RubyFriday1/README.md

 ### Support and contact details

-If you run into any issues running **Anagrams and Antigrams**, please contact Dominique Youmans at ddyoumans@icloud.com or Johnathan Salfen at jonathan.salfen@gmail.com.
+If you run into any issues running **Anagrams and Antigrams**, please contact Dominique Youmans at ddyoumans@icloud.com.

 ### Technologies Used